Mathematical semantics of intuitionistic logic: Introduction

-In the first reading, ``semantics'' is understood informally, as a conceptual explanation; and ``mathematics'' is understood on a par with other fields of study.
 Traditional ways to understand intuitionistic logic (semantically) have been rooted either in philosophy --- with emphasis on the development of knowledge (Brouwer, Heyting, Kripke) or in computer science --- with emphasis on effective operations (Kleene, Markov, Curry--Howard).
-We develop Kolmogorov's approach \cite{Kol}, which emphasizes the right order of quantifiers, and is rooted in the mathematical tradition, dating back to the Antiquity, of {\it solving of problems} (such as geometric construction problems) and in the mathematical ideas of {\it method} (of solution or proof) and {\it canonicity} (of a mathematical object).
+Kolmogorov's approach emphasizes the right order of quantifiers, and is rooted in the mathematical tradition, dating back to the Antiquity, of solving of problems (such as geometric construction problems) and in the mathematical idea of a method (of solution or proof).
 The approach of Kolmogorov has enjoyed some limited appreciation in Europe in the 1930s, and had a deeper and more lasting impact on the Moscow school of logic \footnote{In the introduction to her survey of logic in the USSR up to 1957, S. A. Yanovskaya emphasizes ``The difference of the viewpoints of the `Moscow' school of students and followers of P.~S.~Novikov and A.~N.~Kolmogorov and the `Leningrad' school of students of A.~A.~Markov on the issue of the meaning of non-constructive objects and methods'', where the former viewpoint ``consists in allowing in one's work not only constructive, but also classical methods of mathematics and mathematical logic'' \cite{Ya}.
 In the West, the principles of the `Leningrad' school are better known as ``Russian constructivism'' (cf.\ \cite{TV}).} --- but nowadays is widely seen as a mere historical curiosity.
 One important reason for that \footnote{Besides the lack of an English translation of Kolmogorov's paper \cite{Kol} until the 1990s, and the lack of a word in English to express the notion of a ``mathematical task'' (German: Aufgabe, Russian: задача) as distinguished from the notion of an ``open problem'' (German: Problem, Russian: проблема).
-Let us note, in particular, that Kolmogorov himself, when writing in French, took care to mention the German word and so spoke of ``probl\`emes (Aufgaben)'' \cite{Kol2}.} could have been the lack of a sufficiently clear formulation and of any comprehensive exposition of intuitionistic logic based on this idea.
+Let us note, in particular, that Kolmogorov himself, when writing in French, took care to mention the German word and so spoke of ``probl\`emes (Aufgaben)'' \cite{Kol2}.} could have been the lack of a sufficiently clear formulation and of any comprehensive exposition of intuitionistic logic based on this approach.
+The present treatise attempts to remedy this deficiency.